| |||

 does not know the function is a candidate for CSE.
 In contrast,

-in the disassembly of foo in Table 4-8 where fact is qualified
+in the disassembly of foo

 called only once, instead of twice, because the compiler has been

-able to perform CSE when adding fact(n) + fact(n).
+able to perform CSE when adding fact(n) + fact(n)

 By definition, pure functions cannot have side effects.
 For